 If you make your home in Vermont (or own valuable property, such as a vacation home, in the state), then after your death, your estate may owe Vermont estate tax.
 Estates with a total value of more than $2.75 million are subject to the state estate tax; the exempt amount may be different in the year of your death.
-Only about 30 estates a year now pay Vermont estate tax, according to the Vermont Blue Ribbon Tax Structure Commission.
+Fewer than 75 estates a year now pay Vermont estate tax, according to the Vermont legislature's Estate Tax Exclusion Amount Report.

 The Vermont estate tax is completely separate from the federal estate tax.
 For deaths in 2019, the federal tax applies only to some estates that are valued at more than $11.4 million, which means that only the richest families pay this tax.